romeerez/orchid-orm/packages/docs/src/guide/orm.md

 This will search a record by provided where condition, throw if not found, and use its id for the inserting record.

-It is supported in insert multiple as well.
+Also supported when inserting multiple records.

 ```ts
 const result: Pick<Book, 'id' | 'authorId'> =  await db.book.insert(